TynanByrne/JTMWTL-WebApp/README.md

 All in all, it was a lot of work over about 1 month but I'm proud of what I've achieved and I've learned so much.
 I hope someone gets some use out of this site when I host it, and I hope I carry on messing with the front and the back end in order to make useful applications.

-My name is Tynan Byrne, and this was CS50.